EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/battery.md

    ```

    with ``t_{inv, pre} < t_{inv}``.
-2. In the first operational period in subsequent representative period:\
+2. In the first operational period in subsequent representative periods:\
    The constraint is given as

    ```math